skrey/yellow-extensions/source/core/README.md

 `CoreStaticUrl` = URL for static website
 `CoreStaticDefaultFile` =  default file for static website
 `CoreStaticErrorFile` = error file for static website
-`CoreStaticDirectory` = directory for generated files
+`CoreStaticBuildDirectory` = directory for generated files
-`CoreCacheDirectory` = directory for cached files
+`CoreStaticCacheDirectory` = directory for cached files
 `CoreTrashDirectory` = directory for deleted files
 `CoreServerUrl` = URL of the website, `auto` for automatic detection
 `CoreServerTimezone` = timezone of the website